 Change, Major or Minor: In the Gateway East district, a major change to an approved site plan would include any modification that would materially alter the project site to the extent that would significantly impact adjacent property, thoroughfares, or the City of Novi's Master Plan.
-Examples of major changes would include modifications that: increase residential density; increase commercial or office Gross Floor Area in excess of five (5) percent from the approved area; decrease open space; decrease required parking; require additional modification of driveways or access points that creates the need for a driveway spacing waiver or represents more than a modest shift from the approved plan; change approved facade plans, not including changes to color of materials; are similar in character or scope to those modifications listed above, as determined by the considered minor.
+Examples of major changes would include modifications that: increase residential density; increase commercial or office Gross Floor Area in excess of five (5) percent from the approved area; decrease open space; decrease required parking; require additional modification of driveways or access points that creates the need for a driveway spacing waiver or represents more than a modest shift from the approved plan; change approved facade plans, not including changes to color of materials; are similar in character or scope to those modifications listed above, as determined by the City.
+All other modifications in the district would be considered minor.